So today I was scratching my head for good three hours over Django REST Framework.

 The core analytics were done in Python, which fed an FTP server with daily stock data, scheduled with windows task scheduler.

 On the server-side, I had a Cron job, that executed a PHP script, that loaded batch files into the WordPress database.

 Sounds hacky right?

 Yeah.
 I didn’t know how to code back then.

-After my project went live, I realized, that there is no way I can scale and improve that architecture.
+After my project went life, I realized, that there is no way I can scale and improve that architecture.

-So, I looked over the internet for web backend frameworks, that allows me to execute python scripts natively.
+So, I looked over the internet for web backend frameworks, that allow me to execute python scripts natively.

 I found out about Flask and Django.

 A simple framework for quick prototypes, but difficult for going full-stack, as it didn’t provide any support for functionalities, that WordPress provided out of the box, such as user author basic templating system.

 Integrated user management, authentication, REST framework, MVC approach, basic templating, and routing system.